 Southeast Tech’s VA Certifying Official/Veteran Representative is the initial point of contact for all related services (academic and financial advising, disability services, career services, etc.).
 Students can contact the VA Certifying Official/Veteran Representative in the HUB Center or by emailing firstname.lastname@example.org or calling 605-367-7124.

 Southeast Tech does not engage in veteran recruitment bonus incentives.
-The institute restricts the misrepresentation of information or the engagement of high-pressure veteran recruitment tactics.
+The college restricts the misrepresentation of information or the engagement of high-pressure veteran recruitment tactics.

 Students are responsible for their own insurance for medical expenses in case of injury.
 Students should be covered by their own insurance or their parent’s/guardian’s insurance.
 The school does not carry insurance for student injuries while in class, on campus or at school-sponsored activities.